-As the security for all international positions is primarily held in Australian dollars and there are approximately equal amounts of both long and short exposure in each currency (i.e. the strategy is currency neutral, as well as market neutral), the effect of currency movements is minimal.
-The proportion of overall risk that can be attributed to currency exposure is so small that it does not impact the strategy in a significant manner.
+As the security for all international positions is primarily held in Australian dollars, and there are approximately equal amounts of both long and short exposure in each currency (i.e. the strategy is currency neutral, as well as market neutral), the effect of currency movements is minimal.
+The proportion of overall risk that can be attributed to currency exposure is so small that it does not negatively impact the strategy in a significant manner.
 The end result of being currency neutral is that investors achieve the benefits of international diversification across many countries, without the constant worry of currency movements.
-For a full explanation, refer to the PDS.
+For a full explanation, refer to the Information Memorandum.
 Click here for a copy.

 Low correlation to the returns from shares and other traditional asset classes

 The most effectively managed investment portfolios combine acceptable investments that are lowly correlated to each other, which provides true diversification benefits, and adds considerable value to the overall investment portfolio.
 It is even more important to ensure that these low correlations are sustainable over time – even under the worst possible economic conditions, i.e. when asset prices are falling, and the diversification benefits are needed the most.
 By combining lowly correlated investments that each produce an acceptable risk-adjusted return over time, it is possible to enhance investment performance without increasing overall risk.
 See the Information Memorandum for further details.
 Click here for a copy.

 With a targeted gross exposure of 200% (100% long and 100% short), and minimal share market exposure due to our market neutral approach, annualised standard deviation is targeted at below 6%.
 We aim to maintain volatility at these moderate levels, and to produce a good return for the level of volatility accepted.
 In other words, we aim to generate a high risk-adjusted return.
 Request the Information Memorandum for full details.
 Click here for a copy.